-The Korg AW2G clips easily onto the headstock of the guitar.
-It has pads along the clamp so you don't have to worry about it scratching your instrument.
-We were pleased with its double ball-joint that allows you to move the screen so you can be sure to see it whether you are right or left handed.
+The Korg AW-Series guitar tuner has pads along the clamp so you don't have to worry about it scratching your instrument.
+We were pleased with its double ball-joint that allows you to move the screen so you can be sure to see it whether you are right- or left-handed.
 The tuner is small enough that you can hide it behind your headstock so it isn't as obtrusive as you get ready for your performance.

-There are two options for tuning.
-You can use either the piezo sensor or the internal mic.
+This tuner has both a piezo sensor and an internal mic.
 The piezo sensor measures the vibrations and converts them to an electrical signal.
 Having this option is the best choice when you have to tune in a location with a lot of noise.
-Since the piezo sensor works by picking up vibrations, some tuners have a difficult time picking up the low E string.
-This particular clip-on guitar tuner, however, has such a broad tuning range to account for this.
-The internal mic is a good alternative if you don't want to clip the tuner on the guitar, and it works just as well.
+The internal mic is a good alternative if you don't want to clip the tuner on the guitar, and it works just as well in quieter environments.

-The standard viewing angle of the screen is horizontal, but it has a mode that will change the view to vertical with sharp being at the top of the screen and flat at the bottom.
+The standard viewing angle of the screen is horizontal, but it has a mode that will change the view to vertical.
 The screen also comes with an auto function that will turn off the backlight when it doesn't detect any noise.
 This extends the life of the battery by as much as 150 hours.
-If you do ever need to replace the battery, it takes a CR2032 lithium battery.
-This battery is widely available and easy to replace.

 There are times when you may need to tune your guitar to a specific concert pitch and not the standard pitch.
-The Korg AW2G lets you adjust the calibration so that you can be in tune with whomever you may be playing with.
-Don't worry about the long-term changes because it keeps track of your adjustments so you don't have to make them every time you turn on the tuner.
+The Korg AW-Series lets you adjust the calibration so you can be in tune with whomever you may be playing with.
+It also keeps track of your adjustments so you don't have to make them every time you turn on the tuner.